A year after first U.S. shots, pandemic hallmarks re-emerge

 In March 2020 when relatively few cases had been reported in the United States, the cruise ship Grand Princess was held at sea for days before being allowed dock in Oakland, California.
 Its 2,400 passengers were sent into quarantine at military bases after tests revealed 21 positive cases of the coronavirus.

-(Reporting by Peter Szekely in New York and Andrew Hay in Taos, New Mexico; Additional reporting by Shannon Stapleton, Caroline Humer and Roshan Abraham; Editing by Donna Bryson and Bill Berkrot)
+(Reporting by Peter Szekely in New York and Andrew Hay in Taos, New Mexico; Additional reporting by Shannon Stapleton, Caroline Humer and Roshan Abraham; Editing by Donna Bryson, Bill Berkrot and Jonathan Oatis)

 ((Peter.Szekely@thomsonreuters.com; (646) 223-5302; Reuters Messaging: @peszeke))